CircuitVerse/Interactive-Book/docs/latches.md

 |  1     |    1    |    -     |

-Therefore, SR Latch performs three types of functions such as Hold, Set & Reset based on the input conditions.
+Therefore, SR-Latch performs 3 types of functions i.e. Hold, Reset and Set based on the given input conditions.